dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1701.md

 The  Plugin  Argument

 Consider the relationship between ReSharper and Visual Studio.
 These components are produced by completely different development teams in completely different companies.
 Indeed, JetBrains, the maker of ReSharper, lives in Russia.
 Microsoft, of course, resides in Redmond, Washington.
-It’s hard to imagine two development teams that are more separate.
+It's hard to imagine two development teams that are more separate.

 Which team can damage the other?
 Which team is immune to the other?
 The dependency structure tells the story (Figure 17.6).
 The source code of ReSharper depends on the source code of Visual Studio.
 Thus there is nothing that the ReSharper team can do to disturb the Visual Studio team.
 But the Visual Studio team could completely disable the ReSharper team if they so desired.

 Figure 17.6  ReSharper depends on Visual Studio

-That’s a deeply asymmetric relationship, and it is one that we desire to have in our own systems.
+That's a deeply asymmetric relationship, and it is one that we desire to have in our own systems.
 We want certain modules to be immune to others.
-For example, we don’t want the business rules to break when someone changes the format of a web page, or changes the schema of the database.
-We don’t
+For example, we don't want the business rules to break when someone changes the format of a web page, or changes the schema of the database.
+We don't

 172

 Conclusion

 want changes in one part of the system to cause other unrelated parts of the system to break.
-We don’t want our systems to exhibit that kind of fragility.
+We don't want our systems to exhibit that kind of fragility.

 Arranging our systems into a plugin architecture creates firewalls across which changes cannot propagate.
 If the GUI plugs in to the business rules, then changes in the GUI cannot affect those business rules.